Non-cancer causes of testicular or scrotal symptoms

 Torsion of the testicle

-In this condition, one of the testicles gets twisted inside the scrotum.
+In testiclular torsion, one of the testicles gets twisted inside the scrotum.
 This cuts off the blood supply to the testicle, epididymis, and other structures, leading to sudden, severe pain in the scrotum along with swelling and redness.
 It can also cause belly pain or nausea and vomiting.

 Testicular torsion occurs most often in teen boys, but may occur later in life.

-Physical injury can cause pain to the area right way, or it may cause slowly worsening pain and swelling later on as the scrotum swells or fills with blood (known as a hematocele).
+Physical injury to the scrotum or testicle can cause pain right way, or it may cause slowly worsening pain and swelling later on as the scrotum swells or fills with blood (known as a hematocele).
 Sometimes treatment may be needed to stop the bleeding, but the problem may get better on its own.

 A testicular injury can be very painful, but it does not cause cancer.